Back to School Information (Supply Lists)

 Lunch is free for all for the 2021-22 school year.
 A la carte items may also be available for a fee.

 - Full price lunch $2.90

 Payments to student lunch accounts may be made online through the Parent Portal on MISTAR or by sending cash or check (payable to Pattengill Elementary) with your child.
 Please make sure to send money in a sealed envelope or bag clearly marked with your student's name.

 - Questions about the Pattengill lunch program can be directed to the main office at (248) 837-8700.

 - For detailed lunch information, please visit the Berkley Schools Food Services page .
 You will find complete information regarding food service payments and the Free & Reduced Lunch Program.

 Picture Day Information

-Order your picture packages online from Kaiser Studio (Required on-line code will be available in the Back to School Packet).
+- Order your picture packages online from Kaiser Studio (Required on-line code will be available in the Back to School Packet).

 Student Health and Medication